Adri Mehmeti: New York Red Bulls

 On December 10, 2024, Mehmeti signed a four-year contract with the first team.

-International
+International career

 Mehmeti is eligible to represent the United States and Albania.
 He has represented both the United States and Albania at the U-15 level.

+He was one of the 28 players were called up with the United States national team by head coach Mauricio Pochettino for friendly matches against Peru, Chile, Mexico, and Canada on September 26 and 29 and October 3 and 6, 2026 respectively.